SIC-AI-2024/Topic-Modeling-Using-Latent-Dirichlet-Allocation-Latent-Semantic-Analysis-and-BERT-Transformer/README.md

-1. install the dependencies: pip install -r requirements.txt
+1. install the dependencies: 'pip install -r requirements.txt'
-2. run: git lfs pull --> to access large files tracked by git-lfs
+2. run: 'git lfs pull' --> to access large files tracked by git-lfs
-3. to run the app simply run streamlit run app1.py (but make sure to install streamlit first and load the models.)
+3. to run the app simply run 'streamlit run app1.py' (but make sure to install streamlit first and load the models.)

 # Topic Modeling Using Latent Dirichlet Allocation, Latent Semantic Analysis, and BERT Transformer & Its Applications